 Year of entry: 2020

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are excited by data, and what data science can do.
+- Absorb and focus on data, and what data science can do.

-- You are keen to develop your team-working skills, and to actively study as part of a dynamic group.
+- Develop your team-working skills, and actively study as part of a dynamic group.

-- You want the inspiration that an interdisciplinary course, drawing on five different disciplines, can provide.
+- Be inspired by what the interdisciplinary course, drawing on five different disciplines, can provide.

 UK/EU students (per annum): £9,500

 International students (per annum): £22,500

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for international students, for the course duration at the year of entry).
 For general fees information please visit postgraduate fees .